Schmidt camera: Schmidt–Väisälä

 Yrjö Väisälä originally designed an "astronomical camera" similar to Bernhard Schmidt's "Schmidt camera", but the design was unpublished.
 Väisälä did mention it in lecture notes in 1924 with a footnote: "problematic spherical focal plane".
 Once Väisälä saw Schmidt's publication, he promptly went ahead and solved the field-flattening problem in Schmidt's design by placing a doubly convex lens slightly in front of the film holder.
 This resulting system is known as: Schmidt–Väisälä camera or sometimes as Väisälä camera.

 Baker–Schmidt

 In 1940, James Baker of Harvard University modified the Schmidt camera design to include a convex secondary mirror, which reflected light back toward the primary.
 The photographic plate was then installed near the primary, facing the sky.
 This variant is called the Baker-Schmidt camera.

 Baker–Nunn

 The Baker–Nunn design, by Baker and Joseph Nunn, replaces the Baker-Schmidt camera's corrector plate with a small triplet corrector lens closer to the focus of the camera.
 It used a 55 mm wide film derived from the Cinemascope 55 motion picture process.
 A dozen f/0.75 Baker-Nunn cameras with 20-inch apertures – each weighing 3.5 tons including a multiple axis mount allowing it to follow satellites in the sky – were used by the Smithsonian Astrophysical Observatory to track artificial satellites from June 1958 until the mid-1970s.

+A few Baker-Nunn telescopes were repurposed for astronomical use after their satellite tracking days were over.